lmterryn/ITSMe/README.md

 ## Goal

-The goal of the ITSMe R package is to provide easy to use functions to quickly obtain structural metrics from individual tree point clouds and their respective TreeQSMs.
+The goal of the ITSMe R-package is to provide easy to use functions to quickly obtain structural metrics from individual tree point clouds and their respective quantitative structure models (QSMs).

 ## Installation